cadebward/vtt/README.md

 ### Decoding

-Vttyl has two basic ways to use it.
+Vtt has two basic ways to use it.

 #### String Parsing